ovrheat/raspberry_rtl_wh1080/README.md

 *rtl_433 -f 868350000 -l 0*

-If your station transmits on 433 Mhz you can omit the '-f' part, as rtl_433 defaults to that frequency, but leave alone the '-l 0' parameter:
+If your station transmits on 433 Mhz you can omit the '-f' part, as rtl_433 defaults to that frequency, but keep the '-l 0' parameter:

 *rtl_433 -l 0*